tango-controls/sys-tango-benchmark/README.md

   also impact of data size,
 - `tg_pipe_write_benchmark` checks how number of clients affects pipe write speed.
 Size of pipe may be provided to check also impact of data size,
-- `tg_eventbanchmark` checks how event subscription time is affected by number of clients.
+- `tg_event_banchmark` checks how event subscription time is affected by number of clients,

-Please note, new ones will be provided soon :).
+- `tg_push_event_benchmark` checks how event push performance is affected by the number of clients,
+- `tg_dynamic_attribute_memory_benchmark` checks how memory consumption is affected by the number of configured dynamic attributes,
+- `tg_server_startup_time_benchmark` checks how server startup time is affected by the number of configured devices.

+Everyone is welcome to submit a new benchmark via a Pull Request :)

 ### Target devices